criccodeblue/MailSummarizer/roadmap.md

 - [ ] Set up Chat GPT API

-- [ ] Find how to add button next to emails
+- [x] Find how to add button next to emails

+- [ ] Add a button next to emails

 - [ ] Show summarized text below email